rapidsai/cudf/cpp/docs/DOCUMENTATION.md

  */
 ```

-The block should start with `/**` and end with `*/` only and with nothing else on those lines.
+Doxygen comment blocks start with `/**` and end with `*/` only, and with nothing else on those lines.
-(e.g. do not add dashes `-----` or extra asterisks `*****` in these lines).
+Do not add dashes `-----` or extra asterisks `*****` to the first and last lines of a Doxygen block.
-The block must be placed immediately before the source code line in which it is referring.
+The block must be placed immediately before the source code line to which it refers.
-The block may be indented to line up vertically with the item they are documenting as appropriate.
+The block may be indented to line up vertically with the item it documents as appropriate.
 See the [Example](#the-example) section below.

 Each line in the comment block between the `/**` and `*/` lines should start with a space followed by an asterisk.
 Any text on these lines, including tag declarations, should start after a single space after the asterisk.

 ## Tag/Command names